Syed ArhamSyed Arham(Author)

 • Try to fill empty spaces with any available card.
 This way, you can easily navigate through the layout and find opportunities for new moves.

 • Remove cards of lower values.
-For instance, if Tableau has 4 of Hearts and 7 of Hearts, discard 4 of Hearts.
+For instance, if the tableau has a Four of Hearts and a Seven of Hearts, then you should discard the Four of Hearts.

 What Makes a Solitaire Game Difficult?

-Now that you know the challenging Solitaire games, you might be wondering about the factors that determine a game’s difficulty.
-Here are four factors that you should see before deciding whether to play a Solitaire game or not (in case it’s difficult!):
+Now that you’ve been introduced to the most challenging Solitaire games, you might be wondering about what determines a game’s difficulty in the first place.
+Here are four factors to take into account before deciding whether or not to play any given Solitaire game.

 Scoring System

-Solitaire games that have a scoring system are considered more difficult as they have two goals – the main one, which is mostly building Foundation Piles, and the secondary one, which is to score more points.
-For example, a game may demand participants to maximize points while attempting to win, adding a new level of difficulty to the whole process.
+Solitaire games that have a scoring system are considered more difficult.
+This is because they have two goals: a main one (which is mostly about building foundation piles) and a secondary one (which is to score more points).
+A game might demand that players maximize points while attempting to win.
+This adds a new level of difficulty to the whole process.

 Variability

-Some games are quite simple and predictable, while others have random components that present new difficulties each time the game is played.
-For instance, in Clock Solitaire, players have to put cards in respect to positions on the Clock, making it more difficult than regular Solitaire!
+Some games are quite simple and predictable.
+Others have random components that present new difficulties each time the game is played.
+Players might, for instance, have to place cards in complicated set-up positions.
+This can lead to radically different gameplay scenarios, making the pertinent variant more challenging than regular Solitaire.

 Rules

-Some Solitaire games have more rules than others, making them more complicated!
-These rules vary from limiting the number of moves to reshuffling.
-In some cases, like TriPeaks Solitaire, there is also a limitation of time, making the game even more challenging.
-These rules make the games difficult to master.
+Some Solitaire games have more rules than others, which makes them more complicated.
+Such rules might vary from limiting the number of moves to reshuffling restrictions.
+In some cases (like TriPeaks Solitaire), there is also a time limit, which naturally makes the game even more challenging (not to mention stressful).

 Luck

-I think that luck isn’t in our hands, and you might agree.
-A game that is mainly reliant on luck and allows little option for strategic decisions may be deemed more challenging, as the outcome is largely unpredictable.
-Experienced players might also lose a game that is mostly luck-based, such as Clock Solitaire.
+A game that is mainly reliant on luck and allows little option for strategic decisions might be deemed more challenging because the outcome is largely unpredictable.
+Even experienced players can lose a game that is mostly luck-based (like Clock Solitaire).

 FactorDescription

-RulesThe more rules, the more limited moves a player can make
+Rules.The more rules, the more limited a player’s moves are.

-LuckSome games depend more on luck rather than strategic thinking
+Luck.Some games depend more on luck than strategic thinking.

 Conclusion

-Playing Solitaire might be your passion, but it’s good to shake things up a bit once in a while.
-I tend to enjoy games more when they push my skills to the limit.
-Trust me, it’s a whole new level of excitement.
-So try out these difficult Solitaire variants, which always make me question my skills.
-But, if you prefer the comfort of the classic version, you can stay away from these variants (no judgements here!).
+Playing conventional Solitaire might be your passion, but it’s good to shake things up a bit once in a while.
+I tend to enjoy games when they push my skills to the limit.
+Winning can then introduce a whole new level of excitement.
+So, if you feel like challenging yourself (while exercising your mental muscles), then try out these difficult Solitaire variants.

 Leave a Reply